King County DUI

 Sounds like I’m in big trouble.
 Can you help me?

 Absolutely.
-The DUI attorneys at Puget Law Group have the skills, knowledge and experience to aggressively defend you in King County, and we handle DUI cases in King County District Court on a regular basis.
-DUI Attorneys Dan Gerl and Casey Arbenz are former DUI prosecutors, who along with Nick Andrews and Zannie Carlson, have combined over 50 years of experience fighting DUI charges throughout Western Washington.
-Although every case is unique, in King County we are able to obtain reductions, dismissals or deferrals on about 95% of DUI-related charges.
+The DUI attorneys at Puget Law Group have unmatched skills, knowledge and experience to aggressively defend you in King County, and we handle DUI cases in King County District Court on a regular basis.
+Six of our attorneys are former DUI prosecutors – no other DUI defense firm can make that claim.
+Our DUI attorneys have over 100 years of combined experience handling DUI cases throughout Western Washington.
+Although every case is unique, in King County we are able to obtain reductions, dismissals or deferrals on over 97% of DUI-related charges.

 Physical control reduced to Negligent Driving 1